eosnewyork/eos-transit/packages/eos-transit-ledger-provider/README.md

 ## Introduction

-This is a plugin which is intended to be used in conjuntion with the EOS Transit framework.
+This is a plugin which is intended to be used in conjuntion with the EOS Transit API framework.

 Website: https://www.eostransit.com/
 EOS Transit, NPM: https://www.npmjs.com/package/eos-transit